SixLabors/docs/articles/imagesharp/loadingandsaving.md

 ```

 These options let you limit decoded frames, skip metadata work, or decode directly to a target size when the format supports it.

+Use `DecoderOptions` at trust boundaries.
+For upload validation, background queues, and web requests, it is better to decide frame limits, metadata policy, color-profile handling, and target decode size before allocating a full image.

+## Practical Guidance

+For production code, decide how much information you need before you decode pixels. `DetectFormat(...)` is the cheapest useful step when the only question is "which decoder would handle this?". `Identify(...)` is the better preflight when routing, validation, or policy depends on dimensions, frame count, encoded pixel type, or metadata. `Load(...)` should be the point where you have already decided the image is worth decoding.

+Streams must remain open and readable until the load operation completes.
+In web and queue-based systems, prefer the async overloads so image I/O follows the rest of the application’s asynchronous flow.
+Once the image is decoded, treat it as a significant resource: decoded pixel buffers can be much larger than the source file, especially for high-resolution photos and multi-frame formats.

+Saving deserves the same deliberate boundary.
+Save by extension for quick tools and samples; pass an explicit encoder when output quality, metadata, color profiles, animation settings, or compression tradeoffs are part of the contract.
+If a file crosses an API boundary, is cached publicly, or is compared in tests, the encoder settings should usually be visible in code.

 ## Related Topics